Wayne Jones (darts player)

-Wayne Jones (born 24 April 1965) is an English professional darts player who plays in Professional Darts Corporation (PDC) tournaments.
-He uses the nickname The Wanderer for his matches.
+Wayne Jones (born 24 April 1965) is an English professional darts player who competes in Professional Darts Corporation (PDC) tournaments.
+He uses the nickname the Wanderer for his matches.

 Career

 Jones started his career in the British Darts Organisation in the late 1980s and reached the final of the British Open in 1990 (losing to Alan Warriner and the British Classic in 2000 (losing to Ritchie Davies) - but his best achievement was reaching the final of the prestigious Winmau World Masters in 1999 when Andy Fordham ended his hopes of a first major title.

 He didn't make it to the Lakeside Country Club for the BDO World Championship until 2001, losing to Andy Fordham in the second round.
 He made it to the quarter-finals of the 2002 event by beating Tony Eccles and Ted Hankey but lost 1–5 to Martin Adams.

 He then switched to the PDC and made his debut at their version of the World Championship in 2004.
 In 2006 he produced his best ever World Championship performance by reaching the semi-finals before losing to Peter Manley.
 In August 2010, he made his first PDC televised final appearance in the European Championships, losing to Phil Taylor.
 However this had guaranteed him a place in the Grand Slam of Darts in his home town of Wolverhampton in 2010 and 2011.
-At the 2010 tournament he produced quite a big upset in the quarter finals by beating Scotland's number one Gary Anderson, having trailed throughout the match, his never give up attitude earning him the last three legs to take victory 16–15 in a thriller.
-By reaching the semi finals of this competition where he lost to James Wade, it also guaranteed himself a place in the Grand Slam of darts for an extra year in 2012.
-He was beaten by James Wade in the semi finals.
+At the 2010 tournament he produced quite a big upset in the quarter-finals by beating Scotland's number one Gary Anderson, having trailed throughout the match, his never give up attitude earning him the last three legs to take victory 16–15 in a thriller.
+By reaching the semi-finals of this competition where he lost to James Wade, it also guaranteed himself a place in the Grand Slam of darts for an extra year in 2012.
+He was beaten by James Wade in the semi-finals.

 In 2012 he reached the last 16 of the PDC World Championship for the first time since 2006.
 He comfortably beat Scott MacKenzie and Roland Scholten, before being whitewashed, 0–4, to defending champion Adrian Lewis.
 At the Dutch Darts Masters, Jones produced an upset by beating Phil Taylor 6–5 en route to the quarter-finals, before losing to Paul Nicholson in the semi-finals.
 After all 33 ProTour events of 2012 had been played, Jones was 32nd in the Order of Merit, gaining the final spot for the Players Championship Finals.
 He produced a big shock by whitewashing number one seed Dave Chisnall 6–0 in the first round, before bowing out of the tournament 7–10 to Peter Wright.